 Can we stop climate change?

 If we act now, we can slow down the rate of climate change and prevent some of the worst effects.
 One of the most important things humans can do is to reduce the amount of CO2 in the atmosphere.
-This means making changes to the way we all live.
-But it needs to start now.
+We need world leaders to step up and take action to reduce global greenhouse gas emissions and we need to make changes to the way we all live.

 Credit: Richard Faulks / WTML